CMA (Medication Aide) Requirements By State Resource Guide

 Maryland

-To become a CMA in Maryland, applicants must first be currently employed as CNAs and be recommended for the CMA training program (60 hours) by the director of nursing of their employment.
-Once the CMA training program has been completed, the Maryland Board of Nursing will be notified and add the certification to the applicant's registry.
-A CMA Clinical Update is required 90 days before certification expiration to renew certification without interruption.
+To become a CMA in Maryland, an applicant must first be currently employed as a CNA and be recommended for the CMA training program by the director of nursing of their place of employment.
+Renewal is annual in conjunction with the CNA renewal.

 Massachusetts